DS-100/textbook/_sources/preface.md

 Data science is exciting work.
 The ability to draw insights from messy data is valuable for all kinds of decision-making across business, medicine, policy, and more.
 This book, _Learning Data Science_, aims to prepare readers to do data science.
-To achieve this, we've created this book with the following special features:
+To achieve this, we've designed this book with the following special features:

 1. _Focus on the fundamentals._ Technologies come and go.
 While we work with specific technologies in this book, our goal is to equip readers